uwec-innovation-labs/energy-dashboard-frontend/api/README.md

       }

- note that there are two primary data fields you can retreive: timestamp and value. value returns a single number, while timestamp is an object that can return any or all of the date parts. if you don't want one of these fields, just don't include it
+ note that there are two primary data fields you can retreive: timestamp and value. value returns a single number, while timestamp is an object that can return any or all of the date parts*. if you don't want one of these fields, just don't include it
+   * the 'week' part only works if you are averaging by week. helpful hint: if you are averaging by 'day', the 'day' field refers to the day's number with response to year (1-365), while 'date' returns the number with response to month (1-31). sorry this is so weird but it's the way it is

 QUERY PARAMETERS
   to limit or arrange the data retrieved, here are some parameters you can use: